 A notable addition to the Borthwick holdings came with the purchase by the University in 2012 of the archive of Sir Alan Ayckbourn, with the support of the Heritage Lottery Fund, the V&A Purchase Grants Fund, the Samuel Storey Charitable Trust and the Friends of the National Libraries.

-This involved a close partnership with the Department of Theatre, Film and Television and the University’s Widening Participation initiative through which, during 2012-2013, performance events and an online resource were developed and a Comedy Outreach Officer was appointed, who worked with over 500 young people aged 14-18 (including 12% from ethnic minority backgrounds) from more than 25 different educational institutions, on comedy workshops and in seeing and using the archive.
+This involved a close partnership with the Department of Theatre, Film, Television and Interactive Media and the University’s Widening Participation initiative through which, during 2012-2013, performance events and an online resource were developed and a Comedy Outreach Officer was appointed, who worked with over 500 young people aged 14-18 (including 12% from ethnic minority backgrounds) from more than 25 different educational institutions, on comedy workshops and in seeing and using the archive.

 Archives in one of the new